fluencelabs/docs/docs/aqua-book/language/values.md

   <- arr.length
 ```

+It is not possible yet to get an element by index or get a length directly from the collection creation expression, e.g. `?[maybe!].length`, `[1, 2, 3][index]` are not allowed.

 It is possible to fill any [immutable collection](./types.md#immutable-collections) with an empty one using `nil`.

 ```aqua
 func empty() -> []string, ?bool:
   <- nil, nil
 ```

-It is not possible yet to get an element by index or get a length directly from the collection creation expression.

 ## Getters